complexecolab/complexecolab.github.io/content/joinus/_index.md

 #### Do you currently have funding to take a new student?
-Not at this time.
+Not as of Fall 2025.
 I will update this when I do.

 #### Can we meet?
 I am sure I would enjoy meeting with you, but unfortunately my time is limited and I need to conserve my bandwidth to support my current students (and write grants to be able to support you in the future!).
 Generally, I am not able to meet prospective students prior to you applying.